Italy map

 Cost Estimate (Summary)

-Expenses are based on a 5 month semester.
 These estimates will vary based on student preference and exchange rates.
 All details subject to change based on economic and international factors.
 Most financial aid may be applied to study abroad programs.
 Students should also maintain their U.S.-based health insurance plan while abroad.
-Visa and passport costs are subject to change.
-Please verify current documentation costs with the Consulate.

-CIMBA Program Fee includes: Tuition, accommodations, meals, textbook rental, WIFI on campus, laundry, linens & towels, housecleaning, bus transportation to and from campus for program start and end, 3 gourmet Italian meals, cultural exploration activities, certificates and programs in leadership and personal development, company tours.
+CIMBA Program Fee includes: Tuition, housing, food, textbook rental, WIFI on campus, laundry, linens & towels, housecleaning, bus transportation to and from campus for program start and end, 3 gourmet Italian meals, cultural exploration activities, certificates and programs in leadership and personal development, company tours.
 See more details on the CIMBA website.

 Carlson Program Fee includes: Maintaining resident student status, program administration costs, international health insurance